Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

 When we analyze the phase transition rate including the second order effects (blue lines), we can see that both these curves are near to the corresponding curves without the second order effects (red lines).
 Furthermore, we note that the curve in the left panel has a inflection point comparing with the curve without the second order effects.
 It is an interesting phenomenon which means that the second order effects can become significant compared to the zero order effects when the temperature is high.
-After taking into account of the second order effects, the phase transition rate should be determined by both the barrier height of the free energy landscape and the second derivatives of the free energy landscape at the basin and at the barrier (saddle).
-Focusing on the free energy landscape picture in Fig.2 and Fig.3, we can see when the temperature is high, the barrier height of the free energy landscape from the small black hole to the large black hole through the intermediate black hole does not change significantly upon the increase of the temperature.
-However, the second order derivatives of the free energy landscape at both the small black hole basin and the intermediate black hole barrier or saddle decrease clearly.
+After taking into account of the second order effects, the phase transition rate should be determined by both the barrier height of the free energy landscape in the exponential and the second derivatives of the free energy landscape at the basin and at the barrier (saddle) in the prefactor.
+When the temperature is high, the barrier height of the free energy landscape from the small black hole to the large black hole through the thermodynamic transition black hole does not change significantly upon the increase of the temperature.
+However, the prefactor or second order derivatives of the free energy landscape at both the small black hole basin and the thermodynamic transition black hole barrier or saddle decrease clearly.
 Thus, the second order effects become more important than the zero order effects, and the rate of phase transition decreases accordingly.
 In the right panel, we can not observe such an inflection point because of the obvious variation of the barrier height.